portworx/px-docs/maintain/maintenance-mode.md

 ### Update Storage pool priority classification

 Portworx benchmarks drives and classifies them as high/medium/low.
-However, sometimes it is desirable for the operator to explicity designate a classificaction.
+However, sometimes it is desirable for the operator to explicity designate a classification.
 This can be done like so:
 ```
 /opt/pwx/bin/pxctl service update -h
 NAME: